cloudfoundry/bosh-bootloader/README.md

 ### Tearing down an environment

-Once you are done kicking the tires on CF and BOSH, clean up your environment to save IAAS costs:
+Once you are done kicking the tires on CF and BOSH, clean up your environment to save IaaS costs:

 1. You must first delete any deployments on BOSH. e.g. `bosh -d cf delete-deployment`

-1. `bbl down` with your IAAS user/account information.
+1. `bbl down` with your IaaS user/account information.